aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 A closed mouth gathers no feet.
+> 🥠 He who throws dirt is losing ground.

 ### Let's play! 🎮